Dog Sled Tour: Fall Training Run

 Points Unknown Dog Based Adventures offers winter and summer outdoor educational experiences.
 In the winter you can choose a 1.5 hour, 3 hours, or full-day dog sledding experience.
 In the summer you can join Points Unknown for mindful paddling and hiking, off-grid lifestyle immersion, and customized canicross training.
 Linda is also a volunteer instructor for the Minnesota Department of Natural Resources’ Becoming an Outdoors Woman program for women to learn the off-grid lifestyle, camping, canoeing, winter skills, dog mushing and more.

 As I mentioned, when you visit Points Unknown you will be in a self-sustaining off-grid homestead.
 Energy comes from 16 solar panels, a propane generator when necessary, and heat is courtesy of the outdoor wood boilers.
 There is no phone (except for an AT&T signal from Canada) and no internet.
-All of the available resources need to be used sparingly (limit the number and length of showers for example).

-The upstairs guest room is the most lovely part of this humble and comfortable home.
-I definitely recommend you check it out on the Points Unknown website and plan a trip to have this authentic, immersive, and truly northern experience!
+Check it out on the Points Unknown website and plan a trip to have this authentic, immersive, and truly northern experience!